russlance/GalaxyForge/README.md

 ### Galactic Sectors

-The Galactic Sectors include the [Galactic Core](#galactic-core) (in the shape of a hexagon), plus each edge of the Galactic Core (eaach in the shape of half of a hexagon, and made up of hexagons).
+The Galactic Sectors include the [Galactic Core](#galactic-core) (in the shape of a hexagon), plus each edge of the Galactic Core (each in the shape of half of a hexagon, and made up of hexagons).
 See the [Galactic Map](#galactic-map) above for illustration.
 This makes a total of 7 Galactic Sectors.

 Galactic Sectors are numbered from 1-6 starting with the sector above the Galactic Core, then continuing numbering from the top of the above map and incrementing clockwise.

-Each Galactic Sector contains 85 Galactic Zones.
+Each of these sectors contains 85 Galactic Zones.

 ### Galactic Zones